 6) We know it’s an extra expense, but get an Audio Guide.
 There’s loads of extra information on these in an easily digestible format for kids, and they give you a sensible route through the tour.
 Book a group digital guide when you book your tickets, it’s £12.95 for up to 4 audio guides which we think is worth it.
 However, don’t just listen to the audio guides – you also have to….

 7) Talk to the staff.
 There are brilliantly well informed and friendly staff everywhere – talk to them.
 They will tell you fabulous anecdotes about wigs, costumes, sets etc.

-8) Book as a Birthday present so your kids can save their birthday money for the shop, otherwise you will get stung for a wand, chocolate frog, Bertie Botts beans – fact!
-And if you do go for a birthday, be sure your kid goes to the front when they ask if anyone is here for their birthday… you might get a nice surprise!
+8) Book as a Birthday present so your kids can save their birthday money for the shop, otherwise you will get stung for a wand, chocolate frog, Bertie Botts Beans – the list is endless!
+And if you do go for a birthday, be sure your kid goes to the front when they ask if anyone is here for their birthday… you might get a nice surprise.
+Wink, wink!

 9) There is a small shop on Platform 9¾ that sells certain Hogwarts Express items that are not available in the main shop at the end of the tour.
 If there is something you really want at the Platform 9¾ shop either buy it or ask staff if it’s available at the main shop.

 10) And finally, this is all about magic so encourage your kids to dress up!
 Loads of kids there are in Hogwarts robes with scars on their foreheads and little round glasses.
 This is their chance to be a wizard or witch for the day, so let them!
 It’s an expensive day out, so we can’t say it enough times, plan when you’re going and make the most of it!